 Dr. Steele received his Ph.D. in Clinical Psychology from the University of Georgia in 1998.
 Following his APA-approved Clinical Internship at the University of Tennessee Psychology Internship Consortium, he completed a 2-year Post-doctoral fellowship in the Division of Behavioral Medicine at the St. Jude Children's Research Hospital in Memphis, TN.
 Steele is a professor of Psychology and Applied Behavioral Science, and Directs the APA Accredited Clinical Child Psychology Program.
 Steele has published more than 85 empirical articles, approximately 40 chapters and reviews, and 5 books.
 Steele's empirical research has been funded by grants from the US DHHS Maternal Child Health Bureau, the Health Care Foundation of Greater Kansas City, and the NIH.
-He currently serves on the editorial boards for several journals, including Health Psychology, Professional Psychology: Research and Practice, Journal of Clinical Child and Adolescent Psychology, and he is an Associate Editor for the Journal of Pediatric Psychology.
+He currently serves on the editorial boards for Professional Psychology: Research and Practice, Journal of Clinical Child and Adolescent Psychology, and he has served as an Associate Editor for Health Psychology and the Journal of Pediatric Psychology.
 Steele is a recipient of the Byron Alexander Graduate Mentor Award (University of Kansas; 2013), the Martin P. Levin Mentorship Award (Society of Pediatric Psychology, 2012), and the W.T.
 Kemper Fellowship for Teaching Excellence (University of Kansas, 2006).

 Post-doctoral Fellowship, Pediatric Psychology, St. Jude Children's Research Hospital

 Dr. Steele teaches classes in the Clinical Child Psychology doctoral program, and upper division courses in the Departments of Psychology and Applied Behavioral Science.

 - Therapeutic Interventions for Children